 Some examples of corners NOT to cut in pole barn construction:

-- No bracing systems on the trusses that will add much needed support for winds as mild as 10 miles per hour.
+- Skipping or skimping on the bracing systems on the trusses that will add much needed support against wind and snow loads.

-- Skimping on the 2 x 4’s used.
-For a little bit more, this added structural necessity will keep your building long-lasting and sturdy.
+- Skimping on the number 2 x 4’s used for bracing.
+The correct number of 2 x 4’s are a structural necessity and will keep your building sturdy.

 - Short cuts on the workmanship, like sloppy fittings which will prevent the trusses from holding the load of the roof.
-Poor fitting work will eventually mean you have to tear out your siding and replace it.
+Poor fitting work will eventually mean having to tear out your siding and replace it.